Guided Data Discovery in Interactive Visualizations via Active Search: Example Prototype and User Study

-\subsubsection{Task}
+To investigate the impact of active search guidance on user behavior during visual exploration and discovery, we designed a crowd-sourced user study { \footnote{This experiment was pre-registered on \href{https://osf.io/6shr7/?view_only=389cd25b96f848a6a222d6966c82a325}{Open Science Foundation}.}} that tasked participants to interact with a map of the fictional city of Vastapolis (Fig.~ \ref{fig:vastapolis_map}), visualizing microblogs as dots placed on their posting locations.
+Hovering on data points triggered a tooltip containing the microblog and a bookmark button (Fig.~\ref{fig:vastapolis_map}, C).
+A countdown of the remaining time was shown, and users had the option to exit the experiment or report issues (Fig.~\ref{fig:vastapolis_map}, B).
+User bookmarks were listed in the side bar (Fig.~\ref{fig:vastapolis_map}, A).

+\subsection{Task}

-We told participants that the authorities are interested in identifying the impacted parts of the city by analyzing social media activity, and we have access to social media posts and their posting location.
-Their task was to assist the authorities by searching through a dataset of microblogs via an interactive map and bookmarking as many posts containing illness-related information as possible.
+Participants were told that health professionals had reported a spike in illnesses with flu-like symptoms, including fever, chills, sweats, nausea and vomiting, and diarrhea.
+We informed participants that the authorities are interested in identifying the impacted parts of the city by analyzing social media activity.
+Their task was to assist the authorities by searching through a dataset of geo-tagged microblogs using the interactive interface shown in Figure~\ref{fig:vastapolis_map} and bookmarking as many posts containing illness-related information as possible.
+For this study, we narrowed the dataset to a sample of 3000 points from the approximate start of the epidemic, where $33\%$ of the data points contained illness-related content.
+We made these design choices to avoid an overly-crowded map and ensure that the discovery task is not prohibitively difficult for the participants.

-\subsubsection{Participants}
+\subsection{Participants}

 We recruited 130 participants via Amazon's Mechanical Turk platform.
 Participants were 18 to 65 years old, from the United States, and fluent in English.
-Each participant had a HIT approval rating of greater than 98\% with more than 100 approved HITs.
-After data cleaning steps outlined in \ref{data_cleaning_analysis}, there were 41 women, 72 men, and 1 participant with undisclosed sex in our subject pool with ages ranging from 18 to 62 years ($\mu = 36$, $\sigma = 9$).
-Seventy percent of our participants self-reported to have at least an associate degree.
+Each participant had a \acro{HIT} approval rating of greater than 98\% with more than 100 approved \acro{HIT}s.
+After data cleaning steps outlined in Section \ref{ss:data_collection_1}, there were 46 women, 76 men, and 1 participant with undisclosed sex in our subject pool with ages ranging from 18 to 62 years ($\mu = 36$, $\sigma = 9$).
+72\% of our participants self-reported to have at least an associate degree.
 The average completion time (including reading the tutorial, performing the task, and completing the survey) was 12 minutes.
-The instructions specified that participants will be compensated \$1.00 base pay and an additional \$0.10 bonus for every relevant microblog they identify (maximum \$4.00 bonus).
-Although the advertised payment structure was designed to incentivize participants to complete the task, we ultimately decided to pay everyone the maximum bonus of \$4.00 for fairness.
+The instructions specified that participants will be compensated \$1.00 base pay and an additional \$0.10 bonus for every relevant microblog they identify (with a maximum of \$4.00).
+Although the advertised payment structure was designed to incentivize participants to complete the task, we paid everyone the maximum bonus of \$4.00 for fairness.

-\subsubsection{Procedure}
+\subsection{Procedure}